d4rkiZ/PyShell2exe-elf/README.md

 ## Overview ##

 This tool creates an executable file that establishes a reverse shell connection to a specified IP address and port.
 The builder.py script takes three arguments from the command line: the IP address, port number, and the filename for the output executable.
+It then obfuscate the modified file using acheong08 tool called py-obfuscate [compress.py] before creating and executable file that fits the currentused system.
 The generated executable file is built using PyInstaller.

 The generated executable file connects to a hardcoded IP address and port number and awaits commands from the attacker.
 The RevShell.py file is the code that will be executed on the victim's machine once the attacker has successfully established a connection.
 The code within RevShell.py is an obfuscated reverse shell that allows the attacker to execute commands on the victim's machine.

 ## Usage ##

+#Important!#
+* Use the builder script at the same system as the target machine , build on linux for linux targets, build on windows for windows targets

 Clone the repository or download the code.
 Navigate to the directory that contains the builder.py script.